krishna-waidande/krishna-waidande.github.io/know_linux.md

 ## THE RISE OF LINUX.

-IN 1991, a student of University of Helsinki studying in computer science was writing program specifically for the hardware he was using and independent of an operating system because he wanted to use the functions of his new PC with an 80386 processor.The development was done on MINIX using the GNU C Compiler.
+In 1991, a student of University of Helsinki studying in computer science was writing program specifically for the hardware he was using and independent of an operating system because he wanted to use the functions of his new PC with an 80386 processor.The development was done on MINIX using the GNU C Compiler.

 Later this program known by "Linux kernal".